dandraka/XmlUtilities/README.md

 # XmlUtilities
 An XmlSlurper implementation for .Net.

-Under the Release tab you can find the binaries download.
+Under the Release tab you can find the binaries to download.

 ## Usage: